Last Updated on

 Grits And Oyster Shells

-Grits are considered a standard among chicken owners.
+Grits and oyster shells are considered a standard among chicken owners.

 Tiny rocks that chickens eat and swallow, these grits are essential in the digestion process for these birds.